As parents, we all have far too much to do.

 There is a distinct sense of mindfulness when we are truly in the moment with our children, and our families. ⠀ There will always be plenty of time to move forward personally whether it be within your career or personal life, but how much time is there really for a mindful connection with your children while they’re still young and seeking time spent with you?!

 But equally, there is always a time and a season for hibernation, to really choose to slow down and set your intentions towards soothing your family’s soul with a genuine and mindful connection.
 To others, it may appear that you’re doing nothing.
 That you’re wasting your precious time.
-Saying “no” to a catch up and opting out of endless playdates and activities.
-In fact, what you are doing is saying “yes” to creating some much-needed space. ⠀
+Saying “no” to catch-up and opting out of endless playdates and activities.
+In fact, what you are doing is saying “yes” to creating some much-needed space.

 As parents we are always putting an imprint of love and connection into our children’s hearts and minds when we consciously choose to slow down, unknowingly we are creating space to talk, to laugh, to play and to just be.

-We live in a fast-paced world and life can seem more then a little overwhelming at times!
+We live in a fast-paced world and life can seem more than a little overwhelming at times!

 I feel so much that the greatest opportunity of this time in our lives is within our four walls of our own homes.
 Not only are we in an era of busy being commendable but we are also within a new period of sharing our lives online, albeit beautiful, it can also have us feeling like we’re so significant, with so much to prove and to be, or in fact feel really insignificant due to the same reasons.